marph91/pocket-cnn/README.md

 | Zero Padding | - | The padding has to be the same at each edge. |
 | (Leaky) ReLU | - | Leaky ReLU has a fixed alpha of 0.125 |

+### Limitations

+Before using the framework, you should be aware of several limitations:

+- It is not complete.
+There might be several bugs and things missing.
+Please open an issue.
+- There will be a different accuracy and loss due to the 8 bit quantization.
+- Only small CNN can be synthesized, because the weights get mapped to LUT.
+- Only a [subset of layers](#supported-layers) is supported.

 ### Interface

 Most of the toplevel generics are describing the CNN architecture.
 They get derived from the ONNX model and don't need to be specified manually by the user.
 A table, containing the most important toplevel generics and signals, can be found [here](doc/toplevel_interface.md).
 The communication protocol is similar in all submodules of this design.